TomislavMatas/EZAsesAutoType/README.md

 # "bat" subfolder
 Containes some helpful windows batch files.

+# "bin" subfolder
+Containes required third party binaries as well as the released versions of "EZAsesAutoType".

 # "cfg" subfolder
 Templates for config files, which can be used with  "EZAsesAutoType.exe".